Our entire lives we’ve been told when we become first-time home buyers, we are living the American Dream.

 Between undergraduate, medical school, and residency, you’re most likely carrying quite a bit of student loan debt.
 Not to mention any other credit card debt or personal loans you’ve had to take on.
 These monthly payments have to be factored in, even if the bank doesn’t include them.
 If you can still meet these obligations and afford to take on a mortgage, then perhaps it’s time to consider buying.

-Deciding if You Buy a Home or Rent During Residency
+Should You Buy a Home or Rent During Residency?

 The question of whether to buy or rent during residency is one I am asked about frequently, so let’s discuss the pros and cons.